 The Docklands Light Railway, or DLR is a driver-less, light metro system that was opened to serve the redeveloped Docklands area of east London.
 It also runs to London City Airport.
 There are 45 stations in total in the system and most of these are elevated or at street level, with a few running partly underground also.
 The fare system is the same as for the tube, with some DLR tickets only available, and tickets for the riverboats that go from DLR stations.

 When you visit London remember that you cannot pay your bus fare with cash on the bus.
 You will need an Oyster card or you can use your debit card.
 The introduction of convenient travel cards such as the Oyster has made travelling this way much faster and easier than in years gone by.
+Now you will not wait around while people are scrabbling to find the right change to get on.
 You are not charged by zone if you travel by bus either, making it very cost-effective.

-It is important to make sure you are on the correct side of the road so that you are heading in the right direction for your destination and also that you are at the correct stop to take a certain bus, of course.
+It is important to make sure you are on the correct side of the road so that you are heading in the right direction for your destination and also that you are at the correct stop to take a certain bus, so check the info posted at the stops.
 Buses will not stop at any bus stop…only at their own designated stops.
 Sometimes a designated stop will be a “request stop.”
 This will be clearly marked and this means you will need to hail the bus to make it stop as it approaches.
-The last stop that the bus makes will be written on it’s front and side, along with its route number.
-Not all buses go to the final destination of their route, so it is worth checking this before you get on.
+The last stop that the bus makes will be written on it’s front and side, along with it’s route number.
+Not all buses will go to the final destination on their route, so it is worth checking this before you get on.

-Feel free to ask any locals waiting for the bus for help if you are not sure if you are at the right stop and on the correct side of the road for your destination.
+Feel free to ask any locals waiting for the bus for assistance.
 Maps of bus routes.

 The Routemaster bus